 Consider these factors when deciding which plan is best for your parents' needs:

-- Benefits.
-Are extra benefits and services, like eye exams, dental benefits, hearing aids, or emergency health care outside the United States covered?
+- Benefits: Are extra benefits and services, like eye exams, dental benefits, hearing aids, or emergency health care outside the United States covered?
 (These may be covered by some plans.)
-Does the plan include all Medicare benefits (Part A and Part B) and prescription drug coverage?
+Does the plan include all Medicare benefits (Part A and Part B) as well as prescription drug coverage?

-- Prescription drugs.
-Are your drugs covered under the plan's formulary (list of covered drugs)?
+- Prescription drugs: Are your drugs covered under the plan's formulary (list of covered drugs)?
 What will your prescription drugs cost under the plan?
 What is the premium for the plan?
 What is the deductible for the plan?
-Does the plan provide some coverage in the gap?
+Does the plan provide some coverage in the gap (the "donut hole")?

-After you gather the data about your plan choices and have thought about what features make the difference for you, take your time sorting through the information you have.
+After you gather the data about your plan choices and have thought about what features make the difference for you, take your time sorting through all of the information.

 Doing your research is the best way to choose the plan that's right for you.
 Keep these key points in mind when researching Medigap and Medicare Advantage policies:

 - Plans vary by state and even by zip code.

 - Different insurance companies offer different packages, premiums and coverage options.
 After you choose whether a Medigap or Medicare Advantage plan is right for you, then you must select an insurance provider.

 - Both plans have yearly enrollment periods, meaning that once a year, you will have the opportunity to change your plan or coverage.